Oldranda1414/PPS-23-CGE/docs/development_process/index.md

 Two main branches will always exist:

-- `master` : for stable releases;
+- `main` : for stable releases;
 - `develop` : for feature integration;

 Feature branches can be created, branching from the `develop` branch, to implement new fetures.
 Once a new feature is implemented it should be merged into the `develop` branch.
-To create a new release the `develop` branch is merged into the `master` branch.
+To create a new release the `develop` branch is merged into the `main` branch.

-Hotfix and fix branches can be branched from the master and developd branches accordingly for bug fixes.
+Hotfix and fix branches can be branched from the `main` and `develop` branches accordingly for bug fixes.

 [gitflow](https://pypi.org/project/gitflow/) command line tool will be used for high-level repository operations